Tobacco-Free Facility Policy Statement

 The Division of Human Resources will work collaboratively with all appropriate college offices to coordinate efforts for policy notification, education, promotion, support, and assessment to ensure successful implementation.

 All campus constituents have a collective responsibility to promote the safety and health of the campus community and, therefore, share in the responsibility of policy compliance.
-Individuals observed using tobacco in any form are to be reminded in a professional and courteous manner of the College policy.
-Referrals for addressing repeated violations of the policy should be addressed to the Division of Human Resources department for employees, the Dean of Students for students and Campus Police for visitors and guests.
+Individuals observed using tobacco in any form are to be reminded in a professional and courteous manner of the college policy.
+Referrals for addressing repeated violations of the policy should be addressed to the Division of Human Resources department for employees, the Senior Dean of Students for students and Campus Police for visitors and guests.

-Personal Use: includes, but is not limited to, smoking, chewing or ingesting tobacco products.
+Personal Use: includes, but is not limited to, smoking, vaping, chewing or ingesting tobacco products.
 Personal use is also defined as possession of any lit tobacco product.
 Personal use does not preclude simple possession of unlit tobacco products, tobacco products as a prop in performance art or a material in artistic work, or in health awareness related courses, programs or training sessions, or any other activity protected by academic freedom.

-Campus: All College grounds to include Mount Wachusett Community College owned, leased, supervised, or controlled properties and College owned, leased, or rented vehicles.
-This includes but is not limited to all College sidewalks, parking lots, landscaped areas, recreational areas, athletic fields, wooded areas; and in the interior of all buildings.
+Campus: All college grounds to include Mount Wachusett Community College owned, leased, supervised, or controlled properties and college owned, leased, or rented vehicles.
+This includes but is not limited to all college sidewalks, parking lots, landscaped areas, recreational areas, athletic fields, wooded areas; and in the interior of all buildings.

 Individuals: To include all employees of the College, students of the College, visitors, customers, vendors, consultants, contractors and their employees.

 Students may access support for smoking cessation and other related tobacco-free lifestyle supports through the MWCC Health Services Office.
 Additional resources are posted through the college’s website and portal.